deitch/activator/README.md

 Internationalization support is just around the corner...

+## Example
+An example - just a simplified and stripped down version of the tests - is available in `./example.js`.
+It can be run via `node ./example.js`

 ## Testing
 To run the tests, from the root directory, run `npm test`.